ZhaoruiDing/cs598kgk-final-project/README.md

 ## How to run this project
 To run this project:

+first, under `cs598kgk-final-project`, run

+`npm install`

-first, go to cs598-final-project-react folder:
+then go to cs598-final-project-react folder:

 `cd cs598-final-project-react`